vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The emphasis Kaun. ḍinya lays upon the true nature of God as play is to safe guard His sovereignty, His omnipotence (prabhutva).
 This nature of God, here defined for the first time, will remain an integral feature of nearly all Hindu conceptions of god, and we will meet it again below in this essay.
 Bestowing favour is God’s free choice, not induced by anything outside Him.
 His absolute freedom is without beginning and end, but, in order to fulfil His wish, He takes birth.

-So, on account of His ability to do whatever He wishes, and His being unborn, God, having taken upon Him a body of a brahmin, has descended in Kāyāvataran. a in human form.
+So, on account of His ability to do whatever He wishes, and His being unborn, God, having taken upon Him a body of a brahmin, has descended in Kāyāvataraṇa in human form.
 And He has reached Ujjayanī by foot.
 How do we know that?
 (We know that) on account of the authoritativeness of learned persons (śis.t.a), and because we (still) see and hear the proofs thereof.
 (Kaun. ḍinya ad PS 1.1; above, n.
 7 on p.
 529)

-This event is of a completely different nature as the mythic avatāra stories that we know from the Vais.n. ava religion.
-Its measure is human and it has a ring of historicity.
-Imagine Vis.n. u’s descent as the Boar or the Tortoise, going on foot from one historical site to another, a distance of 290 km as the divine aerial chariot (vimāna) flies!
+This event is of a completely different nature as the mythic avatāra stories that we know from the Vais.ṇava religioṇIts measure is human and it has a ring of historicity.
+Imagine Vis.ṇu’s descent as the Boar or the Tortoise, going on foot from one historical site to another, a distance of 290 km as the divine aerial chariot (vimāna) flies!

 Kaun. ḍinya continues by telling that this divine brahmin smeared himselves with ashes and selected a sanctuary in Ujjain as his place of residence.
-Unfor tunately the name of the sanctuary is not mentioned and the later tradition of the Skandapurān. a locates this residence in the cremation ground (śmaśāna) of Ujjain.
+Unfor tunately the name of the sanctuary is not mentioned and the later tradition of the Skandapurāṇa locates this residence in the cremation ground (śmaśāna) of Ujjain.

 Thereupon Lord Kuśika arrived, impelled by God; he saw the signs of perfec tion, such as complete contentment, in the preceptor and the opposites thereof in himself; falling at his feet he informed him properly about his caste, gotra, Vedic affiliation, and his being free of debts; then, at an appropiate moment, (this) pupil, who was like a patient, consulted the preceptor, who had bided his time, and who was the doctor as it were: ‘Lord, is there a remedy that is effective and final for all those pains which fate, the world and we ourself afflict upon us, or not?’
 (Kaun. ḍinya ad PS 1.1)